SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-07-in-case-zip-ties.md

 __But don't forget:__ At the end of this physics experiment, she says "And then you're free."
 But&hellip; her shoelaces are at that point tied together &ndash; a configuration only good for sitting or lying down, not for walking.
 Or running.
-So, if you try to replicate this physics experiment and are for some reason in a hurry, remember shoes must be retied in a more conventional manner!
+So, if you try to replicate this physics experiment and are for some reason in a hurry, remember shoes must first be retied in a more conventional manner!
+(And while she uses a square knot, perhaps a bowtie would be easier to undo at the end.)

 I guess if you _insist_ on wearing loafers in fascist-infested areas, you should probably have a "decorative" loop of string around your wrist?